Fun Relict Leopard Frog Facts For Kids | Kidadl

 What do they eat?

 Relict leopard frogs are known to be carnivores and can eat various kinds of insects like spiders, crustaceans, and other small vertebrates.
-Their main predators include Colorado river herons, turtles, and snakes.
+Their main predators include Colorado River herons, turtles, and snakes.

 Are they poisonous?

-They are not poisonous and are totally harmless to human beings.
+They are not poisonous and are harmless to human beings.
 Relict leopard frogs tend to stick to their habitats and are not a pest of any kind.

 Would they make a good pet?

 No, the conservation status of this species is Endangered and their numbers are not stable.
-It may not be possible to own a near extinct leopard frog and can be illegal in some areas where populations are particularly low.
+It may not be possible to own a near-extinct leopard frog and can be illegal in some areas where populations are particularly low.

 Did you know...

 The eggs of relict leopard frogs are attached to living or dead vegetation just below the surface of the water.
-Researchers from the University of Nevada, Las Vegas and Nation Park Service are continuously trying to protect this species by building conservation grounds for them.
+Researchers from the University of Nevada, Las Vegas, and Nation Park Service are continuously trying to protect this species by building conservation grounds for them.

 Why is the relict leopard frog endangered?